-Devices which are equipped with a selected "Brake" function use a special sequence for switching off the output stage (⇒ p.24).
+Devices which are equipped with a selected "Brake" function use a special sequence for switching off the output stage (⇒ p.26).

-5.7.2 Behavior in the event of an error (with standard setting)
+6.7.2 Behavior in the event of an error (with standard setting)

-The behavior of the servo amplifier always depends on the current setting of a number of different parameters (e.g., ACTFAULT, VBUSMIN, VELO, STOPMODE, etc.; see online help).
-The diagram shows the startup procedure and the procedure that the internal control system follows in the event of one or more electrical supply phases failing, assuming that the standard parameter settings apply.
+The behavior of the servo amplifier always depends on the current setting of a number of parameters (e.g., ACTFAULT, VBUSMIN, VELO, STOPMODE, etc.; see online help).